 - Immune system is less effective in adults and very young children

-- Other conditions can worsen the effectiveness of the immune system including cancer, AIDS, Malnutrition, Obesity, Diabetes, and several other conditions
+– Other conditions can worsen the effects of the immune system including cancer, AIDS, Malnutrition, Obesity, Diabetes, and several other conditions.

 - Lack of vitamins and Iron can hurt immune response

-- Genetics may predispose an increase difficulty with immune response
+– Genetics may predispose an increased difficulty with immune response

 Autoimmunity